-After Alps crash, some experts ponder flights without pilots
+After Alps crash, experts ponder flights without pilots

 New York — To improve airline safety, maybe we need to remove the pilots.